 - make sure you as a team do not get played off one against the other

 Whatever you decide to do, it will be tricky.
-Inside himself your supervisor is feeling particularly uncertain and small.
+Inside himself, your supervisor is feeling particularly uncertain and small.
 He has a huge need for appreciation, recognition and respect.
 But unfortunately, he hides behind a mask of megalomania.
 Discussing this point with him ensures that you go home with a problem and not your supervisor or manager.

-When you recognise this, you are in a difficult position.
+When you recognize this, you are in a difficult position.
 When you turn to someone above his pay grade, it can be interpreted wrong very quickly.
 You must therefore come very well prepared.
 As another option you can also use a mediator.
 But you have to know where to begin.

 There is light at the end of the tunnel

-Your action can also be an inaction, where you wait and see your boss blow himself up.
+Your action can also be inaction, where you wait and see your boss blow himself up.
 See the two instances below.

 Narcissism is here to stay, so you better cope with it.
 Accept it as the new ADHD or the new autism.
 It is only natural that we like to label things so that they become nice and orderly.
 That bully of a boss you encountered?
 That’s just a narcissist!
 Because once you bombard him to be a patient, he is a lot less threatening.

 But what if you cannot wait?
-What if you are suffering under unhealthy stress?
+What if you are suffering from unhealthy stress?
 My personal opinion is that the buck stops, whenever or as soon as your health is in jeopardy.
 There are other possibilities out there from going to another job to starting your own internet business and being your own boss.
-I would like to introduce you to latter opportunity, which you can start even during your regular job.
+I would like to introduce you to the latter opportunity, which you can start even during your regular job.
 Whilst still having the relative security of this job, you will gradually build your own internet business!

 Sounds like utopia for you?
-Well, in fact it is not, because everybody can do it.
+Well, in fact, it is not, because everybody can do it.
 With the right amount of professional support, many people are being successful.
-The best and proven internet support business program in the world is operated by Wealthy Affiliates (WA) since 2005.
+The best and most proven internet support business program in the world is operated by Wealthy Affiliates (WA) since 2005.
 WA stresses that an internet site (hobby, passion, interest) is the basis of any internet business.
 You will have your own website within minutes and you will be taught how to attract traffic and thus business.